bgelb/atu-sim/README.md

   (e.g., `ATU10IntegerVSWRDetector` with the ATU-10 integer SWR quantizer).
 - `TuningAlgo` implementations (`tuning_algos/bg_algo.py`, `tuning_algos/atu10_reference.py`):
   pluggable tuning strategies wrapping the firmware-like state machine.
-- `ATUSimulator`: orchestrates bank + detector + tuning algorithm and emits a trace of each relay state with computed impedance/SWR/detector output.
+- `ATUSimulator`: orchestrates a `TuningAlgo` instance and emits a trace of each relay state with computed impedance/SWR/detector output.
+- `plotting.py`: shared helpers to render VSWR maps and overlay simulator traces.
 - `examples/edz_example.py`: evaluates the simulator on Cebik tables and renders SWR heatmaps with the tuning path overlaid.